Title

 The Implementing Rules and Regulations (IRR) of Republic Act No. 10752 ensures that private property owners affected by national government infrastructure projects are promptly paid just compensation for the acquisition of right-of-way, site, or location.

-The IRR covers the acquisition of real properties needed as right-of-way (ROW), site, or location for national government projects undertaken by any department, bureau, office, commission, authority, or agency of the national government, including government-owned or controlled corporations or state colleges or universities authorized by law or charter for such projects.
+It covers acquisition of real properties needed as right-of-way (ROW), site, or location for national government infrastructure projects undertaken by any authorized national government agency (including GOCCs and SUCs), as well as LGUs that adopt the IRR for local projects.

-The policy that private property shall not be taken for public use without just compensation, as stated in Section 9, Article III of the Constitution and reiterated in Section 2 of the Act.
+That private property shall not be taken for public use without just compensation, consistent with Section 9, Article III of the Constitution.

-Replacement Cost refers to the cost necessary to replace the affected structure or improvement with a similar asset based on current market prices including materials, labor, contractors' profit and overhead, and other attendant costs.
+The cost necessary to replace the affected structure/improvement with a similar asset based on current market prices, considering materials, equipment, labor, contractor’s profit and overhead, and other attendant costs; if damaged, it is based on pre-damaged condition.

-The IA must immediately initiate expropriation proceedings as provided under Section 7 of the IRR.
+The IA must immediately initiate expropriation proceedings by filing a verified complaint in the proper court.

-The IA must deposit 100% of the value of the land based on the current relevant zonal valuation by the BIR (not older than 3 years), the replacement cost of improvements and structures, and the current market value of crops and trees.
+The IA must deposit: (1) 100% of the value of the land based on the current relevant zonal valuation of the BIR issued not more than 3 years prior (as basis), plus (2) replacement cost of improvements/structures at current market value as determined by IA/GFI/IPA, and (3) current market value of crops and trees.

 Analyze Cases Smarter, Faster